Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-where $h_{n}$ is a harmonic function analytic in $\Sigma_{1}$.
-It is easy to see that since field equations for $\phi$ gives $\partial\bar{\partial}\phi=0$ the operator $Q(h_{n})$ does not change under deformations of $S^{1}$ and only depends on the homology class of the boundary.
-As in the fermionic case, the state $\Psi$ is constructed by requiring that it is annihilated by the conserved charges.
-By splitting the function $h_{n}$ into holomorphic and antiholomorphic parts $h_{n}^{H}+h_{n}^{A}$, we find that the charge (\ref{charge-scalar}) can be derived from the conserved current
+where~$h_{n}$ are harmonic functions analytic on~$\Sigma$.
+It is easy to see that since the field equations for~$\phi$ read~$d\star d\phi=0$, the operator $Q(h_{n})$ does not change under deformations of $S^{1}$ and only depends on the homology class of the boundary.
+As in the fermionic case, the state $\Psi$ is constructed by requiring it to be annihilated by the conserved charges.
+Splitting~$h_{n}$ into its holomorphic and antiholomorphic pieces, $h_{n}^{H}+h_{n}^{A}$, the charge~(\ref{charge-scalar}) can be derived from the conserved current

-The problem is to find an explicit expression for the functions $h_{n}$.
-For example consider a genus $g$ Riemann surface with one puncture at $P$.
-The simplest solutions are the real and imaginary parts of a holomorphic function on $\Sigma-P$ with poles at $P$.
-Unfortunately the Weierstrass gap theorem states that the order of the pole of a holomorphic function at $P$ must be bigger than $g$.
-The problem arises because we need $g$ extra conditions in order to determine completely the state $\Psi$.
-This means that we cannot restrict to holomorphic objects and we have to consider functions with holomorphic and antiholomorphic parts.
-We start by considering a holomorphic function with poles at $P$ of order less than $g$ but which, in order to bypass Weierstrass' theorem, is allowed to be multivalued around the cycles.
-Then we add some antiholomorphic piece to obtain a single-valued harmonic function.
-We begin with the multivalued meromorphic differentials:
+We still need to find an explicit expression for the functions~$h_{n}$.
+Considering, for example, a genus-$g$ Riemann surface with a single puncture at~$P$, the simplest solutions to our problem would be the real and imaginary parts of a holomorphic function on~$\Sigma-P$ with poles at~$P$.
+Unfortunately, the Weierstrass gap theorem states that in this case the order of the pole at~$P$ must be larger than~$g$, so we would need~$g$ extra conditions in order to determine completely the state~$\Psi$.
+As a consequence, it is not possible to restrict to holomorphic objects and we have to consider functions with holomorphic and antiholomorphic parts.

+We start by considering a holomorphic function with poles at~$P$ of order less than~$g$ and in order to bypass Weierstrass' theorem, is allowed to be multivalued around the cycles.
+Then we add some antiholomorphic function to get a single-valued harmonic function.
+Let us consider the multivalued meromorphic differentials

-where $E(t,y)$ is the prime form defined earlier.
-With these differentials we define the functions
+where $E(t,y)$ is the prime form defined in eq.~\eqref{eq:prime_form} and~$t$ is the local coordinate at~$P$.
+We define then the functions